Why I choose Processwire CMS

 Why I use Processwire CMS

-So I currently Processwire for all small web projects (personal/portfolio sites, small business sites), anything bigger with a larger team I would evaluate per project whether we'd be better off with a custom build using a framework such as Django, or a larger CMS such as Drupal.
+I currently choose Processwire for all small web projects (personal/portfolio sites, small business sites), anything bigger with a larger team I would evaluate per project whether we'd be better off with a custom build using a framework such as Django, or a larger CMS such as Drupal.

-As a web designer or client your going to need to stare at the admin section of your site a lot, and worse... understand it.
+As a web designer or client you're going to need to stare at the admin section of your site a lot, and worse... understand it.
 Processwire has a couple of benefits over others here.
 As Processwires admin is built as a subset of pages you can change the look and feel easily, and you can create permissions easily for any number of different user types which can be used in the front of the site too.
-The worst offender of inflexibility in the CMS world I feel is Wordpress - anyone who's used wordpress and tried to change the admin to make it less confusing for clients or simply strip things back for different user roles probably needs a Knight-ship.
-Drupal, in my experience, is much better and has a lot of custom functionality that can be built into the admin to make clients lives easier.
+The worst offender of inflexibility in the CMS world I feel is Wordpress - anyone who's used wordpress and tried to change the admin to make it less confusing for clients or simply strip things back for different user roles probably needs a knighthood.
+Drupal, in my experience, is much better and has a lot of custom functionality that can be built into the admin to make clients' lives easier.

 Drupal has a HUGE community of developers working on the project and this can be a hinderance and a blessing.
 It's great that you can mostly find the functionality that you need by searching for modules, but too often have I found that these modules can interact and break each other, or simply don't deliver on the required functionality, turning the web designers job into a task of keeping up commonly used and WORKING modules list.
-Processwire on contrast, has an active community but it's module list extends to a hundred or so not thousands, with clearly marked stable/beta categories.
+Processwire by contrast, has an active community but it's module list extends to a hundred or so not thousands, with clearly marked stable/beta categories.
 And hell!
-I like the fact that if I need some functionality I can build it into my templates, or spin in out into it's own module for database manipulation as Processwires core is considerably smaller compared to Drupal.
+I like the fact that if I need some functionality I can build it into my templates, or spin it out into it's own module for database manipulation as Processwires core is considerably smaller compared to Drupal.

 God where do I start...
 Templating is the meat of what I do, dressing up pages and adding functionality to be accessed in the frontend of the site not the admin.
 When I first become a freelance web designer many years ago I used Frog (and then Wolf) CMS.
 In these CMS's the templating was done in the database accessed by the admin...
 (I know right?!).
 This was often an issue on a real basic level: if I had clicked save on a template and my internet was playing up either the connection would write half of the template to the database or nothing at all, losing all my work.
-Also annoyingly I could view more than one file at the same time making it difficult to compare templates.
+Also annoyingly, you couldn't view more than one file at the same time making it difficult to compare templates.

 So that was silly.